mrsawy/chat_real_time/README.md

-##React Native Chat App using Expo, React Native Gifted Chat, React Native Elements UI, and Firebase
+<h1>React Native Chat App <h1/>
-This is a React Native Chat App built using Expo, React Native Gifted Chat, React Native Elements UI, and Firebase.
-The app allows users to sign up, log in, and send messages to each other.
+<h4>This is a React Native Chat App built using Expo, React Native Gifted Chat, React Native Elements UI, and Firebase.
+The app allows users to sign up, log in, and send messages to each other. <h4/>

 #Installation#
 Clone this repository to your local machine using git clone https://github.com/username/react-native-chat-app.git